 To foster a positive and successful transition to Reception and school life at Mercedes College, our orientation visits provide your child with an insight into daily school life, routines, and expectations and familiarise them with their new learning environment.
 They also provide a valuable opportunity to your child begin to build relationships with their classmates and our Reception teachers prior to them officially beginning school.

-Parents play an important role in their child’s education.
+Families play an important role in their child’s education.
 You are your child’s first teachers.
-During the early childhood years, parents help their children develop skills, attitudes, and values that form the basis for later learning.
+During the early childhood years, families help their children develop skills, attitudes, and values that form the basis for later learning.
 Parents remain an important link between home and school.

-After your child’s orientation visits to Mercedes College, walk around the grounds and talk with them about the different buildings and play areas.
+After your child’s orientation visits, walk around the grounds and talk with them about the different buildings and play areas.
 It’s also a great idea to clearly label personal belongings, and to familiarise your child with them.

 Here are 10 activities that you can do with your child to help prepare them for school:

 - Discuss starting school and help your child to feel relaxed and positive about this new stage in their life.

 - Discuss what will happen at school; explain the difference between morning snack, recess and lunchtime, and talk about the class teacher.